 Joe Dimaggio, the epitome of ‘coolness’ in the 30’s and 40’s; not only a professional baseball player and Yankee slugger (no less), but married to Marilyn Monroe!
 Holy moly, can you have a higher profile career and relationship built into one package?
 It was an era that saw movie stars and sports figures become ‘larger-than-life’ and evolve into heroes of the ‘super’ kind.
 There were fewer of them (as compared to this day in age) and their names were synonymous with greatness during a time when people needed escape and a reason to dream.

 One of Joe’s famous (and most mortal) quotes often sticks with me and can be a mantra for any leader who seeks excellence while maintaining a deep sense of humility – “I played my best everyday; You never know when someone may be seeing you for the first time.”
 This is a message that, as educators, we can entrench within our students as they approach the challenges of each day, build the skill set necessary for post-secondary options, and enter the unforgiving workforce.
 It can also become the foundation and standard for our own professional practice.
-To read more, check out the Leaducator Experience™ for November 2017.
+To read more on Joe and this thought, check out the Leaducator Experience™ for November 2017.

 Trent Langdon is all about finding identity & building ‘life legacy’ through character education, integrity-based living, and social-emotional development.
 He is a junior high school counselor for nearly 700 adolescents and is dedicated to serving his students, their families, and communities.
 In addition, Trent works on behalf of his colleagues to build identity, protect professional roles, and to give teachers ‘a voice’; he is serving as Vice-President of the Newfoundland & Labrador Teachers Association (NLTA) for the 2017-2019 term of office.
 Trent is also a Canadian Certified Counselor with the Canadian Counseling & Psychotherapy Association (CCPA).
 And last but certainly not least, Trent is a proud contributor to the Epic Engage™ team and co-author of The Leaducator Experience™.
 Check out Trent’s blog.